OZI-Project/docs/api/index.rst

 =============

 Welcome to the OZI - Python Project Packaging for Meson documentation.
-This covers the standard :abbr:`API (Application Programming Interface)`, the project roadmap, and `Meson <https://mesonbuild.com>`_ support information.
+This covers the :abbr:`API (Application Programming Interface)` specification, the project roadmap, and `Meson <https://mesonbuild.com>`_ support information.

 .. card:: Contents